-The roadway selected for this research was a 1.27 mile section of East Main Street beginning at its intersection with Council Street in the town of Robins and running southeast to its intersection with Linn County road W-56 (C Avenue NE).
-A map of this location is shown in Figure 1.
+The roadway selected for this research was a 1.27 mile (2.04 km) section of East Main Street beginning at its intersection with Council Street in the town of Robins and running southeast to its intersection with Linn County road W56 (C Avenue NE).
+A map of this location is shown in Figure 1, page 18.

-The field test section layout included sections having compacted thicknesses of 4 and 6 inches and residual asphalt contents of 2.5%, 3.5% and 4.5% of the dry weight of the waste limestone aggregate.
+The field test section layout included sections having compacted thicknesses of 4 and 6 in.
+(100 and 150 mm) and residual asphalt contents of 2.5%, 3.5% and 4.5% of the dry weight of the waste limestone aggregate.
 A control section of untreated limestone screenings was also added for comparative purposes.